 More specifically, we will systematically find free faces of cubes in~$\spine$.
 If a cube~$C$ has a free face~$F$ (that is, every cube of which~$F$ is a subface is itself a subface of~$C$), then we can perform a deformation retraction by \emph{pushing along~$F$ into~$C$} (see \textit{Figure \ref{fig:pushin (1 face)}}).
 Since~$F$ is a free face of~$C$, this only alters cubes which are subfaces of~$C$, and in particular replaces~$C$ with a smaller-dimensional `shell' of itself.

 In fact, we will do slightly more radical deformation retractions than this.
-We will prove that the structure of~$\spine$ is such that if~$F$ and~$F'$ are both free faces of~$C$, then so is~$F \cap F'$.
+We will prove that the structure of~$\spine$ is such that if~$F$ and~$F'$ are both free faces of~$C$, then so is~$F \cap F'$ (observe that this is not true for arbitrary cube complexes: two cubes could `hinge' along a common codimension-2 subface, for instance).
 We will identify many free faces of~$C$, and prove that we can push along their (non-empty) common intersection into~$C$.
-By \emph{push along} a subface~$F$ into~$C$, we mean a deformation retraction throughout which every cube not containing~$F$ is fixed, while the interior of every cube containing~$F$ is pushed onto this fixed subcomplex, as demonstrated below in \textit{Figure \ref{fig:pushin (intersection of 2 faces)}}.
+By \emph{push along a subface into~$C$}, we mean a deformation retraction in which every cube not containing this subface is fixed, while the interior of every cube containing the subface is pushed onto this fixed subcomplex, as demonstrated in \textit{Figure \ref{fig:pushin (intersection of 2 faces)}}.